Jasone Cenoz

 Jasone Cenoz is a professor of education at the University of the Basque Country (UPV/EHU) University of the Basque Country in Donostia-San Sebastian, Spain since 2004.
 From 2000 to 2004 she was Professor of Applied Linguistics at the University of the Basque Country in Vitoria-Gasteiz.
 Her research focuses on multilingual education, bilingualism and multilingualism.
 She is known for her work on the influence of bilingualism on third language acquisition, pedagogical translanguaging, linguistic landscape, minority languages and Content and Language Integrated Learning.
+Jasone Cenoz was awarded an Honorary Doctorate (Doctor Honoris Causa) from the Jaume I University (Spain) in 2024.